ansonl/ansonl.github.io/_drafts/2020-09-12-hover-placeholder-domains.md

 If I had been less knowledgable or left my domains on autorenew, I expect that I would've panic paid a renewal fee for nothing and more time and effort would be spent clawing it back.

-If you prefer not to use a web based site to check WHOIS records, you may use the `whois` command through the command line.
+If you prefer not to use a web based site to check WHOIS records, you may use the `whois` command through the command line to check the current domain registrar.

 ```
 sudo apt-get install whois # If you do not have whois installed